wailinkyaww/articles/data-mining/PDF Reader.md

 ### Tables

-Tables are used to communicate the important information
+Tables are used to conveying important information.
 For example,

 1. Financial statements, invoices, sales figures, transaction records
-2. Statistic results, metrics
+2. Statistical results, metrics
 3. Comparison across different entities
 4. Compliance checklists and more...

 Let's try to understand why it is so hard to extract the tables from PDF.

 There are two types of tables.
 1. tables with borders ( borders whole table, rows, columns )
 2. borderless table

-Below is an example of borderless table taken from UOB Bank's financial statement.
+Below is an example of borderless tables taken from UOB Bank's financial statement.

 <img src="../assets/PDF/borderless-tables.png" style="border-radius: 5px;" width="500" />